 Although condos may look and feel like apartments, they offer many benefits that rental apartments do not.
 For example, condo owners have more freedom to remodel and they have more say in what happens to the building overall.
 Condo owners also enjoy all the benefits that come with homeownership in general, such as growing home equity and creating an investment for the future.

 One of the downsides of owning a condo is that you’ll likely have to pay dues to your homeowners association (HOA).
 These fees can sometimes be hundreds of dollars a month, and that’s on top of your monthly mortgage payment.
+Though in many cases these fees are reasonable, you may be able to argue a case that the fees should be lowered (see this article on a case regarding Equity Experts for an example on how judgments on reasonable fees are made and the types of evidence presented).
 HOAs can also put restrictions on the kind of remodeling you can do, so there’s less freedom to remodel than you would have with a single-family home.
+Though some of these restrictions are done in order to protect other owners in the area as well as yourself from them.
+However, if you are looking for a good vacation home, condos could be a great option and are often used for beachfront properties.
+An example of beachfront condo properties can be seen in listings for Coco Beach in Costa Rica as well as others.

 A townhouse is an attached single-family home that shares a wall with one or two other townhouses.
 Sometimes called row houses, townhouses often have multiple floors and some outdoor space.